 When you modify your vehicle, you also need to apply for a new vehicle permit.
 Changing your engine, fuel system, doors, axels, or vehicle body style will require a new permit.

 Yes - if you do not declare car mods to your insurer, you risk having your claim denied or your insurance cancelled.
-There is also a risk that you will pay a high amount in expenses, especially third party claims.
+There is also a risk that you will pay a high amount in expenses, especially third-party claims.
 As a policyholder, it is your responsibility to declare all modifications, performance enhancing or appearance, to your insurer.
 Failure to declare car mods also puts you at risk for insurance fraud.

-Any modifications that result in breaking law will void your insurance.
+Any modifications that result in breaking the law will void your insurance.
 Here are some car mods that can void it :

 Unless you are selling your car in Ontario to someone who wants the modifications, you could be lowering the resale value of your vehicle.
 Cars are built to specific requirements for a reason – engines, brakes, frame, suspension, and tires are all chosen by a manufacturer for performance and safety.
 When those features are altered, they can cause issues when the car needs maintenance.
 Even though car value may go down, it doesn’t mean your insurance will go down.